 Over the years, more than 6,000 students have taken part in the Challenge, and audiences have heard more than 24,000 questions.
-Winning schools have earned almost $200,000 in prize money.
+Winning schools have earned over $200,000 in prize money.

 Scholarship Challenge has been visited by 4 U-S Congressmen, representatives from the Governor’s Office, The State Education Department, and several state & local dignitaries (including State Senators and State Legislators.)
 The Broadcast has earned 28 state and national awards for programming excellence, and, thanks to the support of the Twin Tiers’ community, hopes to continue offering our students “The Power of Thought and the Magic of the Mind” for many years to come.